-As soon as news of COVID-19 emerged back in the Spring Term, Ardvreck immediately implemented a series of measures to reduce the risk of infection.
+As soon as news of COVID-19 emerged back in the Spring Term of 2020, Ardvreck immediately implemented a series of measures to reduce the risk of infection.
 Our main priority has always been the health, safety and welfare of pupils, staff and all those in our wider community.
 We are very grateful for all the co-operation and understanding we received from all members of our community, especially parents, in this regard.
 Families across the world are affected by both illness and the range of implications caused by this present situation and, for this reason, the importance of supporting one another remains at the forefront of all our undertakings.

 “I just wanted to say how delighted we are as parents at the quality of virtual teaching from your amazing staff!
 I’ve just come up from my daughter’s classroom where I was sorting out an ironing pile the size of Ben Nevis and I listened in on her music class with Mr Grant – just as I’ve listened in on many of her classes when I get a spare minute – and I’m blown away by the enthusiastic, professional, engaging and most of all fun teaching you are providing during these difficult and restrictive circumstances.
 Most of the time I don’t want to leave the room because I’m enjoying the lessons so much!
 Well done to you all!”